benjarison/eval-metrics/README.md

 let rk = matrix.rk()?;
 ```

-In additional to the metrics derived from the confusion matrix, the M-AUC (multi-class AUC) metric as described by
+In addition to the metrics derived from the confusion matrix, the M-AUC (multi-class AUC) metric as described by
 Hand and Till (2001) is provided as a standalone function:

 ```rust